Antarctic ozone hole getting deeper in mid-spring, research suggests

 Martin Jucker, an expert at Australia’s University of New South Wales, was not convinced by the study's results.

-“It is questionable how the authors can remove 2002 and 2019 from the record but not 2020-22, given that all of these years have been shown to be dominated by very special and rare events,” he said. — AFP
+“It is questionable how the authors can remove 2002 and 2019 from the record but not 2020-22, given that all of these years have been shown to be dominated by very special and rare events,” he said. — ETX Studio